scorpido74/azure-docs.nl-nl/articles/hdinsight/storm/apache-storm-overview.md

 ## <a name="ease-of-creation"></a>Eenvoudig te maken

 U kunt in enkele minuten een nieuw Storm-cluster op HDInsight maken.
-Zie [Apache Hadoop clusters maken met behulp van de Azure Portal](../hdinsight-hadoop-create-linux-clusters-portal.md)voor meer informatie over het maken van een storm-cluster.
+For more information on creating a Storm cluster, see [Create Apache Hadoop clusters using the Azure portal](../hdinsight-hadoop-create-linux-clusters-portal.md).

 ## <a name="ease-of-use"></a>Gebruiksgemak